Research Staff

 Senior Technical Leader

-Andrea Staid is a Senior Technical Leader in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Andrea Staid is a Senior Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
 Her research focuses on risk and resilience analysis for energy infrastructure planning and operational decision-making.
 Through this, Andrea works to integrate multisource data into system models to best represent real-world complexities and impacts from extreme events.

 Prior to joining EPRI, Andrea worked for Sandia National Laboratories in the Center for Computing Research, with projects covering topics on natural hazard impact modeling for interdependent infrastructure systems, scenario creation to capture renewable energy production uncertainties, and coupling climate risk with infrastructure vulnerabilities.
 She also worked to advance data analytic methods and implementation across a range of national security applications.